manikcloud/DevOps-Tutorial/2-Git/README.md

 Please type 'yes', 'no' or the fingerprint: y
 Please type 'yes', 'no' or the fingerprint: n
 Please type 'yes', 'no' or the fingerprint: y
-Please type 'yes', 'no' or the fingerprint: y
-Please type 'yes', 'no' or the fingerprint: y
-Please type 'yes', 'no' or the fingerprint: y
-Please type 'yes', 'no' or the fingerprint: y
-Please type 'yes', 'no' or the fingerprint: yes
 Warning: Permanently added 'github.com,140.82.114.4' (ECDSA) to the list of known hosts. git@github.com: Permission denied (publickey).
 fatal: Could not read from remote repository.